C.S. Lewis, the great Protestant writer who wrote Narnia: The Lion, the Witch, and the Wardrobe, says:

 The Bible clearly says "It is appointed unto man once to die and after that the judgment."
 It does not say after that a second chance.

-I think this demonstrates the honest concerns many Evangelicals have regarding what they have heard from their pastors.
+This demonstrates the honest concerns many Evangelicals have regarding what they have heard from their pastors.
 Catholics totally agree with that Scripture.
 In fact Purgatory has nothing whatever to do with a second chance.
 Anyone sent to hell has absolutely no chance whatsoever.

 However, someone who is faithful and sent to heaven, and who is not perfect will be purified by God.
 Just like if your daughter comes in from playing outside covered in mud.
 You love her and invite her in, but also give her a bath.
 Catholics believe God does that also because "nothing that enters heaven is impure".
 Now whether or not one would agree with whether it's necessary for the faithful to experience pain after death, like when the mother has to pull bubble gum out of the child's hair, is another issue discussed below.